sfdx-isv/preview-2gp-version-settings/README.md

 * [Experiment Two](/EXPERIMENT_2.md) - Subscriber depends on a managed 2GP without VPI (Version Provider Information)
 * [Experiment Three](/EXPERIMENT_3.md) - Subscriber depends on a managed 2GP with VPI (Version Provider Information)

+# Questions or Feedback?

+Please create issues for any questions or feedback about the contents of this project.

+If you're part of the the Developer Preview for creating VPI-Enabled 2GPs, please provide feedback per instructions in the enablement Slack channel.

+# About the Author

+* [Vivek M. Chawla](@VivekMChawla) is a Product Management Director at Salesfoce.
+* When not moonlighting with Packaging, Vivek is the PM for the Salesforce CLI.